AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 ---
-title: Setup AEM Forms as a Cloud Service environment
+title: How to set up an AEM Forms as a Cloud Service environment?
-description: Learn to setup and configure a new AEM Forms as Cloud Service environment
+description: Learn to set up and configure a new AEM Forms as Cloud Service environment
 ---

 # Setup AEM Forms as a Cloud Service {#overview}